 Internships are an opportunity for students to develop an extended relationship with a group, nonprofit, or business.
 The goal is for students to experience the broader world of work, career, and community.

-Study Abroad programs allow SFAI undergraduate students to study for one semester at an exchange partner institution in another country while being officially registered at SFAI.
-All tuition payments are made to SFAI, and all credits are fully transferable to the undergraduate program.
-Students may also use all of their federal, state, and institutional aid to fund the experience.
-SFAI has established international exchange programs with the following international schools:
+International Partner Exchange study abroad programs offer academically eligible SFAI undergraduate students an opportunity to study for one academic semester at an international partner exchange institution in another country while maintaining official enrollment and registration at SFAI.
+Tuition payments are made to SFAI and students may use federal, state, and institutional aid to fund the experience.

-The AICAD Exchange program offers undergraduate students an opportunity to participate in a one-semester exchange program at another U.S. or Canadian art school.
-AICAD Exchanges are also possible with Osaka University of Arts in Japan and Burren College of Art in Ireland.
+The AICAD Mobility program offers academically eligible SFAI undergraduate students an opportunity to study for one academic semester at a participating U.S. or Canadian AICAD member art school.
 The program is sponsored by the Association of Independent Colleges of Art and Design.